aseem2625/Space-Dash/README.md

 #TODO:
 * Score Manager is implemented.
 But due to time constraint, assigning score according to player accomplishments are yet to be added
 * Add levels.
 For another kind of level idea, refer the image attatched in Extras folder
+* Graphics optimization is done only for menu sprites.
+To be done for others